Binge Drinking and Alcoholism

 Of course not.

-However, if what you seek is to “control your drinking” rather than abstinence from drinking, you might need to reconsider your outcome.
+However, if what you seek is to “control your drinking” rather than abstain from drinking, you might need to reconsider your outcome.
 If the thought of not having a drink at all bothers you, then possibly you have a bigger problem than you imagine.

 “Controlled drinking” is probably about as realistic as “controlled heroin use.”
 We would hardly expect someone addicted to heroin to be able to carry on using the drug in a controlled, non-addicted manner, and the same is pretty much true for alcohol users too.